CEP-Comwell/proxmox_addons/README.md

 - Config files for API and CLI options

 **Integration Points:**
-- Integrates with EdgeSec-RADIUS for device authentication
+- Integrates with edgesec-RADIUS for device authentication
 - Supports SDN Fabric for network provisioning

 **References:**